jjlock/tagger/README.md

 # Tagger
 A Google Chrome extension prototype.
-The extension will determine whether an article on the New York Times website is an opinion or objective article by looking at the url of the article.
+This extension will determine whether an article on the New York Times website is an opinion or objective article by looking at the url of the article.